sonic-net/DASH/dash-pipeline/README-dash-docker.md

 7. Push this change to the development repo.
 CI builds will fail because you cannot read the image from the new location; it hasn't been published to ACR yet!
 8. Submit a pull request to the main project `Azure/DASH`.
 The first run of the main CI pipeline will fail because the initial push of the new image to ACR is being published in a parallel CI pipeline and won't be ready in time.
 9. Re-run the failed job, it should pass since the image was published.
-10. Reveiew and accept the Pull Request.
+10. Review and accept the Pull Request.
 CI pipelines should again pass.
 ## Publishing Docker Images to Azure Container Registry Using Secrets
 Docker images are stored in Azure Container Registry (ACR).
 Pushing new images requires proper authentication credentials for the registry.
 These credentials are stored in Git Project "Secrets" accessible only to the project administrator.
 Therefore, publishing new images is done via Git Actions which reference the secrets as "environment variables" which are available in the CI action's runner context.
 These CI actions are triggered by anything which changes the docker image contents or even the tag, including Dockerfiles, image names, Makefiles, etc.